JayO-1/system-design-101/README.md

   <i><a href=http://www.slideshare.net/tmatyashovsky/from-cache-to-in-memory-data-grid-introduction-to-hazelcast>Source: From cache to in-memory data grid</a></i>
 </p>

 The application is responsible for reading and writing from storage.
-The cache does not interact with storage directly.
-The application does the following:
+The cache does not interact with storage directly, with writes being sent directly to the DB.
+On read, the application does the following:

 * Look for entry in cache, resulting in a cache miss
 * Load entry from the database